eorochena/Introduction_to_Terraform/video_presentations/02_Terraform_Exercise_2/README.md

 **Map:** Maps are used to store and retrieve data using a key = value pair relationship instead of the relative position of the stored objects.

-## Proximity Placement Groups

-Proximity placement groups are used to place virtual resources as closer together as feasible, usually the main objective is to reduce network latency[^4].

 ## Count

 The count object is used to create multiple resources of the same type[^5].